Marianeesouza/Hollow-Knight-Neural-Network/README.md

 A neural network model capable of playing Hollow Knight to defeat the Hornet Protector at Hall of Gods.

 ## Overview
-This project combines a Unity mod to extract data from the game in real time with a Python-based AI model to fight a boss using PPO (proximal Policy Optimization).
+This project combines a Unity mod to extract data from the game in real time with a Python-based AI model to fight a boss using PPO (Proximal Policy Optimization).

 - **Data Extractor**: A Unity C# mod made with BepInEx that hooks C# code into the game.
 Inside the mod, a named pipe is opened to create a connection and extract game states.
 - **Python**: Connects to the named pipe - runs and trains the model to predict action, then uses the vgamepad library to execute the commands.